meginwinnipeg/workshops/content/conferences/chla/chla.md

 ---
 layout: default
-title: Capture our audience with visualization: CHLA 2021
+title: CHLA 2021
 nav_order: 1
 parent: Conferences
 has_children: false
 has_toc: false
 ---
-# CHLA viz
+# Capture our audience with visualization

 ## Objectives: